peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORDataUtilities.md

   digit is 0), an optional decimal point (".", full stop) with one or more basic digits, and an optional letter E or e with an optional plus or minus sign and one or more basic digits (the exponent).
-A string representing a valid JSON number is not allowed to contain white space characters, including spaces.</p>
+A text string representing a valid JSON number is not allowed to contain white space characters, including spaces.</p>

 **Parameters:**